LightestDark/Sgt.-Killem/README.md

 V1.5 - cChanged the enemy sprites, bullet sprite to a new asset pack, made the tilemap and debugged A LOT!

 V1.6 - Almost done, added a wave mechanic where the mobs ramp up as time passes and if even one touches you then you lose!
 Added a mob death animation!

+V1.7 - Added a powerup mechanic, dead mobs drop a increased gun rate and extra health, now the map is endless so its a matter of how long you can survive!!